SAP/luigi/docs/content-guidelines.md

 ## Structure

-Luigi documentation is divided into four main sections:
+Luigi documentation is divided into five main sections:

 1. Basics - getting started with Luigi and Luigi architecture
 2. Luigi Core - how-to guides and reference materials about Luigi Core
 3. Luigi Client - how-to guides and reference materials about Luigi Client
+4. Advanced - custom messages
-4. Examples - practical examples which can be installed by users and which cover both Core and Client topics
+5. Examples - practical examples which can be installed by users and which cover both Core and Client topics

 ## Audience